quarkusio/quarkus-quickstarts/tests-with-coverage/README.md

 }
 ```

 Above, the constructor is implicit and we use injection to have an instance of ```GreetingService```.
-Note that, with this code relying on an implicit constructor, the coverage would have been reported properly by Jacoco.
+Note that, with this code relying on an implicit constructor, the coverage would have been reported properly by JaCoCo.
 Instead, we introduced a constructor based injection:

 ```Java